 Most Versatile: CamelBak MultiBev

 CamelBak upped the ante with its MultiBev ($48) thermos design.
-This 2-in-1 thermos is both a thermos-style water bottle and an insulated travel cup.
-Unlike many other thermos cups that double as the lid, this thermos’ travel cup portion is the base, and it comes with a roll-up silicone lid.
+This two-in-one thermos is both a thermos-style water bottle and an insulated travel cup.
+Unlike many other thermos cups that double as the lid, this thermos’s travel cup portion is the base, and it comes with a roll-up silicone lid.

 The bottle lid of the CamelBack MultiBev does have a small compartment underneath the handle to hold the travel cup’s foldable silicone lid.
 If you don’t plan to use the travel cup’s lid, that compartment is big enough to hold a tea bag or a handful of nuts.
 This unique design seems to be most applicable for working people looking for travel coffee mugs that can also function as water bottles.

-The thermos’ overall capacity isn’t that large, and it’s heavy for holding just over 20 ounces, making it hard to justify bringing with when snowshoeing or hiking.
+The overall capacity isn’t that large, and it’s heavy for holding just over 20 ounces, so it’s not the best option for snowshoeing or hiking.
 Still, it’s a durable design that keeps liquids hot or cold for extended periods and is perfect for sharing.